Home Page • Site Contents • Contact

 The site was since reoccupied and abandoned until a final occupation during the Achaemenid and Early Parthian periods.

-Artefacts have been found in most of Hasanlu's buildings, especially materials stored on their second floors, which were buried in the collapsed ruins.
-Over 7,000 artefacts have been identified including a wide range of utensils, weapons, jewellery, decorative wall tiles, metal and ceramic vessels, horse gears, and seals.
-The materials used to make these artefacts include iron, bronze, gold, silver, antimony, shell, ivory, bone, amber, glass, wood, and stone.
-No written tablets have been recovered.
+artifacts have been identified including a wide range of utensils, weapons, jewellery, decorative wall tiles, metal and ceramic vessels, horse gears, and seals.
+The materials used to make these

 Hasanlu's site consists of a 25m high central artificial mound called the citadel, with massive fortifications and paved streets.
 The citadel is surrounded by a low outer town, 8m above the surrounding plain.